 Employees personal data should be kept safe, secure and up to date by an employer.
 Data an employer can keep about an employee includes name, address, date of birth, sex, education and qualifications, work experience, National Insurance number, tax code, details of any known disability, emergency contact details.

-They will also keep details about an employee such as : employment history with the organisation, employment terms and conditions(eg pay, hours of work, holidays, benefits, absence), any accidents connected with work, any training taken and any disciplinary action.
+They will also keep details about an employee such as employment history with the organization, employment terms and conditions(eg pay, hours of work, holidays, benefits, absence), any accidents connected with work, any training taken and any disciplinary action.

-job-related documents should go in the separate file, including: job description for the position, job application and/or resume, offer of employment, receipt or signed acknowledgment of employee handbook, performance evaluations, forms relating to employee benefits etc
+Job-related documents should go in the separate file, including a job description for the position, job application and/or resume, offer of employment, receipt or signed an acknowledgment of employee handbook, performance evaluations, forms relating to employee benefits etc.